 Child’s pose, or balasana (bah-lahs-uh-nuh) in Sanskrit, is one of those foundational yoga poses that you’ll encounter in almost every yoga class that you attend.
 It can be found in a full-on yin class or in a hardcore power vinyasa yoga class.
-Let’s break down child’s pose, from the mechanics of it to the energetics to the modifications.
+Let’s break down the child’s pose, from the mechanics of it to the energetics to the variations and modifications.

-Step-By-Step Instructions For Getting Into Child's Pose
+Step-By-Step Instructions on How To Do Child's Pose

-Step 2: Sit your hips back towards your feet.
+Sit your hips back towards your feet.
 If you can, resting your booty on your feet.
 If this hurts, you can place a rolled-up blanket or a bolster/pillow between your butt and your heels.

 What are the benefits of child’s pose?

-Allows you to breathe in a new way.
-This also relieves tension and stress.
-When you are in child’s pose, your belly is most likely somewhat pressing into your thighs.
+With all yoga poses, breathing is a big component.
+This pose allows you to breathe in a new way.
+When you are in child’s pose, your belly is most likely pressing into your thighs.
 There is a gentle compression happening.
-This compression forces your breath to go to new places, like the back body (i.e. that back of your body, your back, the “back of your heart”).
+This compression forces your breath to go to new places, like the back body (i.e. your back, the “back of your heart”).

-How to breathe in child’s pose:
+How to Breathe in Child’s Pose

 This warranted its own little section.
 Yoga is, after all, all about the breath.
 We often go through so much of our day breathing.
 You wouldn’t be alive if you weren’t.
 But how often do you notice your breath?
-We often take shallow breaths – shallow as in they only make it to the chest area rather than filling the belly.
+We often take shallow breaths – shallow as in they only make it to the chest area rather than filling up the entire belly.

-You can lay in child’s pose for just a few breaths as a temporary rest in between more intense movements.
+You can lay in a child’s pose for just a few breaths as a temporary rest in between more intense movements.
 Or you can breathe there for a few minutes, allowing the back body to dome up for the inhales and sink deeper into the ground for the exhales.

-- Place a blanket under your knees if you need an extra layer of padding or comfort.
+Place a blanket under your knees if you need an extra layer of padding or comfort.
 Maybe lay on a bolster lengthwise to support the chest and add a rolled blanket between the bum and heels for a super supportive child’s pose (great for anyone needing gentleness on the knees and body).

-- Walk the hands to the left side of the mat while remaining in the child’s pose shape to feel a nice opening on the right side of the body.
+Walk the hands to the left side of the mat while remaining in the child’s pose shape to feel a nice opening on the right side of the body.
 Move to the right side for the counter side.
 You can make this a little more active by coming onto your fingertips in the stretch rather than palms flat.

-- “Thread” the right arm under the outstretched left arm, resting the right shoulder and right cheek/forehead on the mat/block for a variation on Thread the Needle.
+“Thread” the right arm under the outstretched left arm, resting the right shoulder and right cheek/forehead on the mat/block for a variation on Thread the Needle.
 Do the other side because balance.